Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 - thicken the mucus from your cervix (entrance to the womb), making it difficult for sperm to move through it and reach an egg

-- make the lining of your uterus (womb) thinner so it’s less likely to accept a fertilised egg.
+- make the lining of your uterus (womb) thinner to stop a fertilised egg implanting.

 Will a contraceptive injection affect my periods?